ICanBoogie/ICanBoogie/README.md

 ### Requirements

-The minimum requirement for the ICanBoogie framework is PHP5.3.3.
+The minimum requirement for the ICanBoogie framework is PHP5.3.6.
 ICanBoogie has been tested with Apache HTTP server on Linux, MacOS and Windows operating systems.
 The Apache server must support URL rewriting.

 ### Installation

-The ICanBoogie framework can be retrieved from the GitHub repository at the following URL:
+Clone ICanBoogie from its GitHub repository using the following command:

-	git@github.com:ICanBoogie/ICanBoogie.git
+	$ git clone git@github.com:ICanBoogie/ICanBoogie.git

-ICanBoogie doesn't need to be web-accessible, thus a single instance can be used power multiple projects.
+ICanBoogie doesn't need to be web-accessible, thus a single instance can be used to power multiple projects.